Introduction

 Measure Dimensions Precisely

-Gather exact measurements of the length, width, and height (or depth) of your project area.
-Consistency in units (feet, meters) is vital.
+Obtain accurate measurements for the length, width, and height (or depth) of the area where you will pour concrete.
+Consistency in measurement units (feet, meters) is critical.

 -